UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 **Statements:**

-statements carry out an action, but do not evaluate to a value, that is, you can't assign to them (or put them in a lamda, or...)
+Statements carry out an action, but do not evaluate to a value That is, you can't assign to them (or put them in a lambda, or...)

 .. code-block:: ipython